Eric Clapton tunes

 The 2005 release, Back Home is another mix of covers and original material, no big tunes are to be found here.

-2013 and another covers album arrives in the strangely entitled Old Sock, here he plays the jazz standard All Of Me and Gary Moore’s Still Got The Blues.
+2013 and another covers album arrives in the strangely entitled Old Sock, he plays the jazz standard All Of Me and Gary Moore’s Still Got The Blues.

 This is followed by I Still Do in 2016, again, mainly covers, no tunes.

-Finally, in 2018 Eric Clapton release a Christmas Album.
+Finally, in 2018 Eric Clapton released a Christmas Album.
 I wonder what the younger version of himself would have thought about that, the one that left Yardbirds when they didn’t want to play Chicago Blues anymore!

-But let’s not worry about that, it wasn’t the first time he got caught for saying things the public didn’t agree with.
+But let’s not worry about that, it wasn’t the first time he got caught saying things the public didn’t agree with.
 Instead, let’s focus on his music.

-His appearance on other artists/bands’ recordings include It’s Probably Me (Sting), While My Guitar Gently Weeps (The Beatles), My Sweet Lord (George Harrison), I Wish It Would Rain Down (Phil Collins), and many, many more.
+His appearance on other artists/bands’ recordings includes It’s Probably Me (Sting), While My Guitar Gently Weeps (The Beatles), My Sweet Lord (George Harrison), I Wish It Would Rain Down (Phil Collins), and many, many more.

 There are numerous books and websites dedicated to Eric Clapton, perhaps the greatest resource is the Where’s Eric Magazine.